AmoebeLabs/swiss-army-knife-card-manual/docs/tools/slider2-tool.md

 | `styles`     | :material-check: | Using inslider2 SVG and CSS styles |

-The Slider2 tool is composed of three parts: "track", "thumb" and "label" + "uom" can be used as the selector for styling:
+The Slider2 tool is composed of three parts: "track", "active", "thumb" and "label" + "uom" can be used as the selector for styling:
 ```yaml linenums="1" hl_lines="7 9 11 13 16 18 20 22"
 - type: 'slider2'
   position: